lgs1920/studio/README.md

     * direct link to video
     * share videos to Facebook, Instagram, TikTok, Youtube ...
 * Other
-    * tools used to import files from tracker apps (direct access to currentTrack file)
+    * tools used to import files from tracker apps (direct access to theJourney file)
     * manage projects (ie group of tracks)
     * ...